Ravenstine/skillex/README.md

 ## HALP

 Help would most definitely be appreciated!
 If you've forked the repo and added your own features, don't hesitate to make a pull request.
-Assistance with documentation, as well as discussion in [issues](https://github.com/ravenstine/skills-in-pills/issues) would be of great help.
+Assistance with documentation, as well as discussion in [issues](https://github.com/ravenstine/skillex/issues) would be of great help.

 ## TODO

-- `swallow pill:` **complete**
+- `go to state:` **complete**
 - `go to random:`
 - `condition:` **complete enough**
 - `card:` **complete**